Airdo Werwas LLC Airdo Werwas LLC

 What is a Corporation?

-A corporation is a business entity with a separate legal identity from its owners (called shareholders).As a separate legal entity, a corporation can sue and be sued, enter into contracts, own assets, takeout loans, and pay taxes.
+A corporation is a business entity with a separate legal identity from its owners (called shareholders).
+As a distinct legal entity, a corporation can sue and be sued, enter into contracts, own assets, take out loans, and pay taxes.
 Corporations often use the designation “Inc.” after the business name.

-Corporations are created by Incorporating
+Corporations Are Created by Incorporating

 The specific steps for incorporating a business vary between states.
-Generally, the process involves the following four steps.
+Generally, the process involves the following four steps:

 1. Filing articles of incorporation with the relevant state government office.
 One or more of the shareholders file the articles of incorporation.
 The articles usually include information such as the corporation's primary purpose and shareholder structure.